← SquadRanks

 The diagnosis is consistent.
 When Brazil wins World Cups, the defense is organized.
 When they exit, it is not.

-Brazil's Defense in 2026: The Personnel Problem
+Brazil's Defense in 2026: The Cohesion Problem

 Where Brazil's defenders play vs top contenders